 One of the great benefits to aquaponic growing is the minimal water wasted compared to conventional farming.
 Although the name implies 'water', aquaponics actually uses approximately 95% less water than conventional farming.

 When watering your conventional garden the majority of the water used is lost in the soil, never getting to the roots of your plants.
 Aquaponics uses the same recycled water continuously.
 Very little water is lost in evaporation and the water feeds only the roots of the plants in your system.
-Aquaponics is also more water efficient than hydroponics because hydroponics requires that you completely change the water after each crop.
-This is not needed in aquaponics, instead all of the water is recycled and reused.
+Aquaponics is also more water-efficient than hydroponics because hydroponics requires that you completely change the water after each crop.
+This is not needed in aquaponics, instead, all of the water is recycled and reused.

 Your aquaponics system is a direct reflection of what you put into your system.
-Since the system is a self contained recirculating system, you do not need to add harmful pesticides and chemicals.
+Since the system is a self-contained recirculating system, you do not need to add harmful pesticides and chemicals.
 Many unnatural additions will kill your fish, meaning that keeping your fish healthy will also keep your system healthy.
 Think about an oasis in the middle of the desert with a small pond where the fish are happy and healthy.
 The fish in the water fertilize the water.
-The lush plants around the pond are fed off the the water and fish excretion.
+The lush plants around the pond are fed off the water and fish excretion.
 Without the fish, your plants would either die or become weak and sick and without the plants filtering out the nitrogen from the water your fish will become sick and die.
 This is the perfect example of the symbiotic relationship between the plants and fish.

 The nutritional value of vegetables grown in aquaponics tends to be higher than vegetables grown in the ground and the great thing about having your aquaponics farm/system is that you control what goes into your plants.
 You don't have to trust the farms telling you that the plants they grow are organic.
 You can be confident your plants ARE organic because you know exactly what went into growing them.